DA NANG-From the Beginning..

 Following Moose's advice was extremely difficult.
 Pilots got caught up in the excitement of combat.
 We had trained all our careers for this chance and we loved every trigger pull and bomb pickle.
 I was my own worst enemy.
 The hairiest delivery for me was low altitude, 500 knot strafing.
 Three times I tried to destroy my Crusader while strafing various targets.
 Each time I had scrambled from the Hot Pad without a wingman.
 The first time was south of Hoi An.
 An airborne FAC put me on three VC running up a road in the open.
 He gave me their position on the road and I strafed the location.
 The FAC said "50 meters at 12" I strafed the position.
 The FAC said, "Charlie is running hard.
 Your hits are short."
 I had just finished a burst from the guns when I spotted the 3 VC.
 I pushed the nose over and fired.
 Suddenly I was among them.
 I felt a thump on the right wing that was banked lower as I pulled the nose away from the road.
 The FAC shouted, "Three KBA!
 Are you OK?"
 I didn't say anything.
 I was checking gages.
 The FAC said, "I saw your plane merge with your shadow!
 I thought you were a goner!"
 A "head" dent was found on the leading edge of the right outer wing panel on post flight inspection.

 Juan Lara had been my Chief Metalsmith in 451 when I was the Maintenance Officer.
-I said, "Get the leaves and debris out of the skin, check the engine and fuselage over carefully and get the plane operational right away!"
-I did not want to lose my wings as a Major.
-I knew higher ups and REMFs would send me to the grunts or worse.
-Gunny Vernime put a small envelope of bamboo in my logbook with the following note on a 3x5 card, "Found on DB-7 at 1230 pm on April 7, 1967.
-Analyzed as Copusdenti Bamboo."
-I still have that reminder in my logbook.
+"Get the leaves and debris out of the skin, check the engine and fuselage over carefully and get the plane operational right away!"
+I did not want to lose my wings as a Major for flying through a bamboo grove at 500 kts.

 In Vietnam, no target was worth the loss of your life or your aircraft through taking extraordinary risks unless your actions were in support of friendlies in trouble.